Macrometacorp/docs/docs/photoniq/event-delivery/getting-started-event-delivery.md

 :::note

-The `sed` regex filter at the end removes any terminal color codes and control characters and can be ignored.
+The `sed` regex filter at the end removes any terminal color codes and control characters, it can be ignored.

 :::